squinkylabs/Demo/demo-readme.md

 To build a plugin, you must have either the VCV Rack Plugin SDK (aka "VCV Rack SDK") installed correctly, or you must first build VCV Rack itself from scratch.
 We always build it ourselves.

-Most VCV Rack plugin code is written in the C++ ("C plus plus") programming language.
-Developing VCV Rack plugins is a great way to learn C++ and there's many free resources online to help you learn and improve your C++ knowledge, like [Learn X in Y Minutes](https://learnxinyminutes.com/docs/c++/), [LearnCPP.com](https://www.learncpp.com), and [Cprogramming.com](https://www.cprogramming.com).
+Most VCV Rack plugin code is written using the C++ ("C plus plus") programming language.
+Developing VCV Rack plugins is a great way to learn C++ and there are many free resources online to help you learn and improve your C++ knowledge, like [Learn X in Y Minutes](https://learnxinyminutes.com/docs/c++/), [LearnCPP.com](https://www.learncpp.com), and [Cprogramming.com](https://www.cprogramming.com).

 ## Tools needed to build this Demo plugin